 Interference proceedings brought by the USPTO may be necessary to determine the priority of inventions with respect to our patent applications or those of our collaborators or licensors.
 Litigation or interference proceedings may fail and, even if successful, may result in substantial costs and be a distraction to our management.
 We may not be able, alone or with our collaborators and licensors, to prevent misappropriation of our proprietary rights, particularly in countries where the laws may not protect such rights as fully as in the United States.
-We may not prevail in any litigation or interference proceeding in which we are involved.
-Even if we do prevail, these proceedings can be very expensive and distract our management.
+We may not prevail in any litigation or interference proceedings can be very expensive and distract our management.